 We have large print hymnals available, just ask an usher.
 There are assisted hearing devices that consist of a radio with headphones and tuned to channel 98.1 FM.
 Please ask an usher for assistance with this equipment or bring your own.
 There is a wheelchair located to the right of the main entrance or just as you enter the ramp from the underground garage.
 There is an elevator in the garage, approximately 2/3 of the way in on the right.

 Yes.
 We pass a wooden plate which supports the congregation’s expenses and also a woven basket for donations to local non-profits aligned with our Principles in our effort to make our community a better place in which to live.
 The non-profit's name for each Sunday is indicated in the Sunday bulletin.
 Visitors are welcome to contribute, but as our guests, you are free to just let the plate and basket to pass you by.

 What should I expect at a Sunday service?
-The services follow a general format with readings, hymns, Chalice lighting, meditation, and sermon.
+The services follow a general format with readings, hymns, Chalice lighting, meditation, a story for all ages, the sharing of joys and concerns, and a sermon.
 Within this framework we have a variety of speakers and special events.
 Please visit us several times to experience the diversity in our services.

 Am I welcome to join in activities/committees/various groups if I am not a member?